Best Benchtop Thickness Planers

 DEWALT Thickness Planer, Two Speed, 13-inch, 15 Amp, 20,000 RPM Motor (DW735X)

-• Three knife cutter head of the thickness planer delivers 30% longer knife life and makes knife change faster and easier
+• Three knife cutter head delivers 30% longer knife life and makes knife change faster and easier

 • Fan-assisted chip ejection vacuums chip off of the cutter head and exhausts them out of the machine